Optimizing Memory Consumption in Deep Learning¶

 We’ll start the discussion by introducing the computation graph because it’s a tool that we will rely on later.
 A computation graph describes the (data flow) dependencies between the operations in the deep network.
 The operations performed in the graph can be either fine-grained or coarse-grained.
 The following figure shows two examples of computation graphs.

 The concept of a computation graph is deeply rooted in packages such as Theano and CGT.
 Actually, they also exist implicitly in most libraries as the network configuration.
-The major difference in these library comes down to how they calculate gradient.
-There are mainly two ways: doing back-propagation on the same graph, or having an explicit backward path that calculates the gradient needed.
+The major difference in these libraries comes down to how they calculate gradient.
+There are mainly two ways: doing back-propagation on the same graph or having an explicit backward path that calculates the gradient needed.

 Libraries like Caffe, CXXNet, and Torch use the backprop on the same graph.
 Libraries like Theano and CGT takes the explicit backward path approach.
 In this topic, we adopt the explicit backward path approach because it has several advantages for optimization.